nileshongitthub/age_calculator.py/README.md

 By using this code we easily calculate the our age in different time parameter like months, days, hours, minutes and seconds after put the age in years

+# Dificulties during project
+when i start the project that time i am easily def the function and also perform the all arithmeticals function but when i want to perform program for single unit output then that time i am stuck for long time but after passing time i am successfull to perform for single unit. but when i start to write a code that many things related project taking movement in my mind in there one is "duration of person lived in____" and 2 is "time parameter statement" for understanding the user what they want to type for getting result.